ccy7701/pf-visualiser/docs/spec-coh-projection.md

 * salary arrears means exact one-month lag
 * EPF is based on gross salary only
 * budget selection is month-specific via `monthly_budget_selection`
+* budget profiles are arbitrary saved plans keyed by profile ID
+* if a month has no valid selected budget profile, the first saved profile is used
 * PTPTN waiver is permanent per scenario
 * ELR supports optional compound-interest progression with daily compounding